andf-crl/docs/cockroachcloud/upgrade-to-v22.1.md

 ## Step 3.
 Understand the upgrade process

 <section class="filter-content" markdown="1" data-scope="multi-node">
 In a multi-node cluster, the upgrade does not interrupt the cluster's overall health and availability.
-One node is stopped and restarted with the new version, then the next, and so on, pausing for a few minutes between each node.
-This "rolling upgrade" takes approximately 4-5 minutes per node and is enabled by CockroachDB's [multi-active availability](../{{site.versions["stable"]}}/multi-active-availability.html) design.
+One node is stopped and restarted with the new [version](cluster-settings.html#setting-version), then the next, and so on, pausing for a few minutes between each node.
+This "rolling upgrade" takes approximately 4-5 minutes per node and is enabled by CockroachDB's [multi-active availability](../{{site.[version](cluster-settings.html#setting-version)s["stable"]}}/multi-active-availability.html) design.

 Approximately 72 hours after all nodes are running v22.1, the upgrade will be automatically finalized.
 This enables certain [features and performance improvements introduced in v22.1](#expect-temporary-limitations).
 Finalization also removes the ability to roll back to v21.2, so it's important to monitor your application during this 72-hour window and, if you see unexpected behavior, [roll back the upgrade](#roll-back-the-upgrade) from the {{ site.data.products.db }} Console.
 </section>